-One problem for web search programs such as Google, Bing and DuckDuckGo is that a search can generate millions or even billions of answers (if you searched for "Trump" in Google using Chrome on 27/1-2021 you get 1.6 billion answers!) - more or less relevant to the one who requested the search.
+One problem for web search programs such as Google, Bing and DuckDuckGo is that a search can generate millions or even billions of answers (if you searched for "football" in Google using Chrome today, I got 3.49 billion answers!) - more or less relevant to the one who requested the search.
 She / he will never be able to look at all the answers, but will merely like to look at the most relevant.

-Each page (of the many millions of hits) has a relevance score, which we can assume is an integer so that the the larger this number is, the more relevant the page is.
+Each page (of the many billions of hits) has a relevance score, which we can assume is an integer so that the the larger this number is, the more relevant the page is.
 The problem then is to select the most relevant answers.

 Let us help DuckDuckGo parallelize the solution to this problem.
 Suppose you have n answers and that the relevance score is stored in the integer array a[0..n-1].
 A simple sequential solution A1 in Java is to use Javas built-in sort algorithm (Arrays.sort (int [] a)) to sort the entire array and then pick out the k largest numbers as a[0..k-1].
-But this takes way too long because the sorting is typically $O(n \cdot \log n)$.
+But this takes way too long because the sorting is typically $\mathcal{O}(n \cdot \log n)$ .